standard-for-public-code/standard-for-public-code/docs/releasing.md

     - [ ] Update version number in `_config.yml` and `README.md`
     - [ ] Update [`AUTHORS.md`](../AUTHORS.md) with new contributors
     - [ ] Update [`CHANGELOG.md`](../CHANGELOG.md)
-    - [ ] Perform extra pass on diff to the 'master' branch
+    - [ ] Perform extra pass on diff to the 'main' branch
         - Reread any section or paragraph to ensure wording changes still fit the whole and do not contain grammar or spelling errors
         - If needed, commit fixes and repeat extra pass
-    - [ ] Push branch, open a pull request to the 'master' branch
+    - [ ] Push branch, open a pull request to the 'main' branch
         - Request review from multiple reviewers, especially a proofreader
         - Reviewers will create issues for shortcomings found which would not prevent release
         - If needed for release, reviewers may create PRs to resolve issues